szymor/yatka/README.md

 The game is in constant development.
 Feel free to report errors as it helps to improve the game.
 There are no full-time testers working on it so I appreciate any feedback.

 ### features
+* three game modes - play Marathon (classic survival), Sprint (play as fast as possible until you clear 40 or more lines) or Ultra (play for 3 minutes to get the high score),
-* skin system - you can choose a visual style according to your taste from a set of predefined skins or create your own,
+* skin system - choose a visual style according to your taste from a set of predefined skins or create your own,
-* music playback - you can listen to the tracks included in the game or provide your own songs,
+* music playback - listen to the tracks included in the game or provide your own songs,
-* Super Rotation System - you can use sophisticated tactics known from the modern versions of Tetris,
+* Super Rotation System - use sophisticated tactics known from the modern versions of Tetris,
 * low hardware requirements - the game can run on devices without accelerated graphics as it was developed using SDL 1.2, a time-proven multimedia library,
 * multi-platform design - the game can be easily ported to any operating system supporting a limited set of dependencies required by YATKA,
 * customizable rules - you can change parameters affecting the tetromino generator, lock delay or easy spin, even during the game.